Meet your therapist at Walls Counseling

 Shantel Horne (she/her) is currently working towards her Master's degree in clinical psychology at the University of Colorado, Colorado Springs (UCCS) with an emphasis in trauma.
 She aims to create a safe, supportive, and nonjudgemental space and to fill service seeking gaps through holistic, trauma-informed care.
 Shantel strives to create a therapeutic environment grounded in empathy and collaboration where clients feel heard, understood, and comfortable exploring life's challenges and processing emotions.

-Our Nurse Practitioners
+Our Nurse Practitioner

-• Brian Watkins, PMHNP
+Brian Watkins, PMHNP

 I’m a board-certified psychiatric mental health nurse practitioner who works with adults facing a wide range of concerns, including anxiety, mood disorders (including the bipolar spectrum), PTSD, sleep issues, addictions, and personality-related challenges.
 I believe the best outcomes come from a collaborative approach, working together with clients and therapists to find solutions that fit real lives.